 The Board of Governors meets monthly.
 They discuss and agree a range of issues including HR and Finance (all matters relating to school finance, including budget setting and monitoring as well as personnel matters) and Progress and Well being (all matters relating to the curriculum and the progress and attainment of pupils as well as any health & safety matters).

-As the school is co-located with Madley Brook Community School governors also meet with governors from that school three times a year, to discuss matters that affect both schools in a joint executive committee.
+As the school is co-located with Madley Brook Community School governors also meet with governors from that school three times a year, to discuss matters that affect both schools in a co-location working group.

 The Springfield School governing body